karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/1-Electricity.md

 # Electricity basics

 This is going to be a glorious journey, where you will get to know about elecricity and magnetism.
-But what is ***even better***, you'll get to know about Time Machine guy, The Magic Switcheroo, Darth Maul's lightsaber, charged trashcans, and more.
+But what is ***even better***, you'll get to know about Time Machine Guy, The Magic Switcheroo, Darth Maul's lightsaber, charged trashcans, and more.

+I recommend that you check out the **cheat sheet** from the index page and read it up to the current lecture you are at - do it after every lecture, and when things get a little more complex, you'll be more than thankful for having rock solid foundations.
+Unless you are Time Machine Guy, then do not do it at all, but more on that later.

 ## What is it needed for?
 Electricity is everywhere.
 It is needed for lights, clocks, microphones, radio, computers.
 Light is an electromagnetic wave.
 The colors of the blue sky are there because of electricity.
 Cars, planes.
 Horses need electricity to move, muscle contractions require it.